 A PDF of this article can be accessed here.

-As part of an effort to promote the research conducted by IALSP members, this is a biannual post highlighting member publications.
-Here, you can download a list of research by IALSP members that was published between July and December of 2015.
+As part of an ongoing effort to promote the research conducted by IALSP members, this is a biannual post highlighting member publications.
+Here, you can download a list of research by IALSP members that was published between July and December of 2018.

-The (randomly) selected focus publication for September/October 2015 is:
+The (randomly) selected focus publication for January 2019 is:

 Keblusek, L., & Giles, H. (2018).
 Dress style code and fashion.
 In H. Giles & J. Harwood (Eds.), The Oxford encyclopedia of intergroup communication (Vol. 1, pp 352-368).
 New York, NY: Oxford University Press.